soorajkumarar888/my-sql-arena/README.md

 ---

+## ⚡ Quick Summary: What is Happening Here?
+If you are short on time, here is the big picture: This project takes raw, messy healthcare spreadsheets (`.csv` files) and uses a custom-built Python **ETL (Extract, Transform, Load)** code engine to automatically clean, sanitize, and format them into professional, ready-to-run bulk SQL migration files.
+Instead of relying on auto-loaders that crash on bad characters or empty values, this architecture separates the build phase from the database engine.
+You take these pre-compiled SQL files, drop them directly into **MySQL Workbench**, and instantly generate a live, fault-tolerant relational database packed with **over 1,000+ rows** of simulated hospital records.
+Once loaded, you can jump straight into the included Question Bank to practice writing production-grade analytical queries on data that mimics a real enterprise environment.

+---

 ##  The Core Purpose: Your 1,000+ Row SQL Playground!

 The ultimate mission of this project is to bridge the gap between tiny, textbook-style SQL examples and the messy reality of production data.